kulkarni618/AMPLS/README.md

 Press the "Play" button in the Unity Editor.

-(Optional: If you have a pre-trained model to load, provide instructions here.)
+(Optional: If you have a pre-trained model to load, you have a seperate section in behavior paramaters section in inference mode in inspector tab.)

 Observe: The simulation will begin, and the autonomous helicopter agent will attempt landings on the dynamically moving ship.